 - 11.1 The responsibility for preventing and detecting fraud and corruption rests with management; it is the responsibility of management to take into account the risks arising from fraud and corruption and to devise and maintain the appropriate internal controls to provide a reasonable level of assurance that the Council's resources are being protected from loss and misappropriation. - 11.2 Nevertheless, Internal Audit has a number of responsibilities regarding the Council's anti-fraud and anti-corruption arrangements.
-The year 2021/22 saw a moderate level of audit activity in this area as described below. - 11.3 The National Fraud Initiative (NFI) is a large-scale 'data-matching' exercise that takes place every two years and takes place over two financial years.
-Perth & Kinross Council has participated in the 2020/21 exercise.
+The year 2022/23 saw a moderate level of audit activity in this area as described below. - 11.3 The National Fraud Initiative (NFI) is a large-scale 'data-matching' exercise that takes place every two years and takes place over two financial years.
+Perth & Kinross Council is participating in the 2022/23 exercise.
 The NFI involves the comparison of personal data held by public authorities in order to identify anomalies that may indicate fraud or error.
-This output then forms the basis for a process of investigation within each authority, to ensure that errors are recognised and corrected and that, where cases of possible fraud are identified, they are pursued appropriately.
+This output then forms the basis for a process of investigation within each authority, to ensure that errors are recognised and corrected and that, where cases of possible fraud are identified, they are pursued appropriately. - 11.4 This investigative process, which is driven by Audit Scotland, is co-ordinated by Internal Audit and includes overseeing Services' arrangements for uploading the data securely and the checking of a sample of identified anomalies within the period of the exercise, on the basis of an assessment of

-- 11.4 This investigative process, which is driven by Audit Scotland, is co-ordinated by Internal Audit and includes overseeing Services' arrangements for uploading the data securely and the checking of a sample of identified anomalies within the period of the exercise, on the basis of an assessment of risk.
-Internal Audit facilitates the reporting of progress to our External Auditors, KPMG. - 11.5 The 2020/21 exercise has concluded and the Council's outcomes were reported to Audit Committee in March 2022 (report 22/66). - 11.6 In order to ensure that the Council meets the standards set out in its counterfraud and corruption arrangements, some aspects of the Council's 'whistleblowing' arrangements are managed by Internal Audit.
+- risk.
+Internal Audit facilitates the reporting of progress to our External Auditors, Audit Scotland - 11.5 During the year, the 2020/21 exercise was completed, with outcomes being reported to the Audit & Risk Committee (report 22/246).
+The 2022/23 exercise has commenced, and outcomes will be reported to the Audit & risk Committee in due course. - 11.6 In order to ensure that the Council meets the standards set out in its counter-fraud and corruption arrangements, some aspects of the Council's 'whistle-blowing' arrangements are managed by Internal Audit.
 This includes the maintenance of a dedicated e-mail address and telephone line for employees with concerns at work, which is routed to Internal Audit.
-The Council also supports the national charity 'Public Concern at Work' that upholds the rights of those who raise concerns about wrongdoing at their place of work and which operates a free legal advice 'hotline'.
-Whistleblowing arrangements have been in place throughout 2021/22 and are supported by a Whistleblowing Policy, which is included within the Counter- Fraud and Corruption Strategy. - 11.7 Investigations into these cases have concluded, with one having been received in March 2022 requiring further work to complete.
-One case investigated highlighted control implications and resulted in a report to Audit Committee in June 2021.
-Where no control issues are identified, detailed reports are not provided to the Audit Committee.
-The outcomes from all whistleblowing disclosures feed into the updating of the Audit Universe and in the planning exercise for the future Internal Audit Plans. - 11.8 The Chief Internal Auditor is the Council's nominated Money Laundering Reporting Officer.
+The Council also supports the national charity Protect that upholds the rights of those who raise concerns about wrongdoing at their place of work and which operates a free legal advice 'hotline'.
+Whistleblowing arrangements have been in place throughout 2022/23 and are supported by a Whistle-blowing Policy, which is included within the Counter- Fraud and Corruption Strategy. - 11.7 One case investigated highlighted control implications and resulted in a report to Audit & Risk Committee in September 2022.
+Where no control issues are identified, detailed reports are not provided to the Audit & Risk Committee.
+The outcomes from all whistleblowing disclosures feed into the planning exercise for the future Internal Audit Plans. - 11.8 The Chief Internal Auditor is the Council's nominated Money Laundering Reporting Officer.
 There have been no cases where money laundering was suspected during the year

-12. AUDIT OPINION 2021/22
+12. AUDIT OPINION 2022/23

-12.1 In the Chief Internal Auditor's opinion, reasonable reliance can be placed on the Council's risk management and governance arrangements, and systems of internal control for 2021/22, subject to management implementation of the agreed actions detailed in Internal Audit reports.
+12.1 In the Chief Internal Auditor's opinion, reasonable reliance can be placed on the Council's risk management and governance arrangements, and systems of internal control for 2022/23, subject to management implementation of the agreed actions detailed in Internal Audit reports.